amithkoujalgi/distributed-system-observability-demo/README.md

 ## Introduction

-The goal of this project is to demonstrate a basic stock market simulation using distributed systems and a message broker for communication between the components of the system.
-The simulation consists of producers generating simulated stock price data, and consumers (traders) making buying and selling decisions based on their trading strategies.
+This project is centered around the simulation of a stock market environment through the utilization of distributed systems and a message broker for seamless communication among different components of the system.
+In this simulation, producers generate synthetic stock price data as well as buy and sell orders, while consumers execute these orders and ensure the system stays up-to-date.

+The system offers APIs that allow traders to list their orders, review their portfolio, and create new orders for buying or selling.
+Additionally, it provides APIs for accessing information on available stock instruments, including their last traded price and more.

+As part of its design, the system incorporates observability features, enabling the tracking of various aspects within the system.
+This enhances transparency and facilitates in-depth analysis of its functioning.

 _Please note that this simulation is a simplified version and might not represent real-world trading conditions or all aspects of a complex stock market._